 Assessment and Evaluation in Nursing Education: A Collection of Considerations to Foster Success

-A chief purpose of assessment is to discriminate among people in order to identify significant differences among them regarding their knowledge and skills.
+A chief purpose of assessment is to discriminate between performances in order to identify significant differences regarding knowledge and skill.
 Bias can occur when variables outside of the direct educational experience and performance are factored into the assessment.
 Faculty must take great care in providing feedback that is without bias and without grade or test score inflation.
 Such inflation involves scoring students with grades that were not earned to boost graduate numbers or to preserve job security.
-This issue is especially noted within part-time clinical nursing faculty with little to no formal educational background in preparation for the educator role.
-Additionally, grading discrepancies between course theory and clinical experiences frequently occur.
+This issue is especially noted within part-time clinical nursing faculty with little to no background in the educator role.
+Additionally, grading discrepancies between course theory and clinical experiences occur frequently.
 With such discrepancies, a student may receive high grades in the classroom setting, however, ultimately receive a failing grade in the clinical component of the course when the pass/fail grading system is used.

 As nurse educators, we must remain mindful of the complexities of the student nurse experience and the potential for the development or worsening of anxieties and fears when the student is approaching the time of evaluation.
-While manageable feelings of anxiety regarding upcoming evaluations or tests are normal and can even act as motivation to adequately prepare, students may become agitated or distraught during the time of the actual evaluation or when delivered unfavorable news.
+While manageable feelings of anxiety regarding upcoming evaluations or tests are to be expected, and can even act as motivation to adequately prepare, students may become agitated or distraught during the time of the actual evaluation or when delivered unfavorable news.
+Remember, no two students are the same, so understanding how to best support each individual to succeed is key.
 Testing and evaluation are commonplace within nursing programs; therefore, learning to cope with these challenges is a necessary part of student development.
 In order to best prepare the student nurse for evaluation regarding clinical performance, the educator should provide clear explanation of clinical guidelines, expectations, and criteria for completion of the clinical rotation.

 It is important for nurse educators to remember that when we move from clinical to educational realms, we are likely transitioning from expert clinicians to novice educators.
 Patricia Benner’s Model of Novice to Expert expresses that as nursing skills and knowledge build, the care delivered strengthens and the nurse makes their way to the expert stage.
 As nurse educators transition from clinicians, Benner’s model can be applied to aid in role development as framework to gauge progression from the novice educator into proficiency.
 As it is possible for a nurse to be a novice in one area and an expert in another, the specific practice must be assessed within it’s own limits.
 New faculty should be supported by existing faculty mentors in order to promote a successful transition, as the novice member may start out under prepared to teach and possibly have little to no formal education on the educator role.
 Faculty who are able to support student needs from an educational perspective, while fostering effective interpersonal relationships with students of diverse backgrounds, positively influence the development of expected outcomes.
 New faculty may have the nursing knowledge, but may benefit from gaining comprehension of the educator role, which is multifaceted.